dmannan/graphSpec/specDefn.md

 { "graph": {

-"multi-graph": defines if the graph is a multi-graph, options: "True/False"
+"multi-graph": defines if the graph is a multi-graph, options: "True/False" ### I'll take this off
+##since the next point made by BP
 # BP: Is this not just read off from the number of columns in the csv?
-LOOK INTO THIS

 "directed": defines if the graph is directed or not, options: "True/False",